samueljseay/wp-docker-scripts/README.md

 ### Why not just use @wordpress/env

 I encourage you to use @wordpress/env if it suits your needs.
-It is designed as a low customisation solution though.
+It is designed as a low customisation solution though, so if you need to tinker this may be useful to you.

-I admit this project is very immature currently, but, it solves my problems by allowing me to manually tweak things like the Dockerfiles and solve problems like enabling Xdebug without much hassle.